darciew/CV/README.md

 | [Projects](#floppy_disk-projects) | [Skills](#bulb-skills) | [Education](#mortar_board-education) | [Experience](#white_check_mark-experience) | [Interests](#earth_africa-interests) |

 Highly engaged and ambitious Full Stack Web Developer looking to add value, expand my knowledge on existing technologies and explore new ones in a collaborative space.
-Excited to join a company where I can gain hands-on activity and be a visible member of the team.
+Excited to join a company where I can gain hands-on experience and be a visible member of the team.

 After working for two tech start-ups since graduating university I became fascinated with the world of tech and realised I needed a career change out of my admin-based role.
 Finding online resources and attending industry meet-ups, I was hooked, and decided to pursue a career in web development.